blarson1105/sigma-wiki/Converter-Tool-Sigmac.md

 Log source windows configures an index name.
 Log sources windows-application and windows-security define additional conditions for matching events in the windows indices.

-The keyword defaultindex defines a index or index pattern that is used if the above calculation doesn't results in at least one index name.
+The keyword defaultindex defines one or multiple index patterns that are used if the above calculation doesn't results in at least one index name.

 ## Placeholder Mappings